Businesses

 P0807 can generate eBRC as a standalone.
 You don't need to club P0807 with other codes.
 It works independently for eBRC generation.

 P0807 can club with P0103.
-If you receive an advance payment for goods and software services, you can club P0103 (advance payment) with P0807 in a single eBRC.
+If you receive an advance payment for goods and software services, you may be able to club P0103 (advance payment) with P0807 in a single eBRC.
+This is an operational practice, not an explicitly codified RBI/DGFT rule — specific clubbing arrangements depend on how your AD bank uploads and processes the IRMs.

 Same currency requirement.
 Cannot club inward remittances in different currencies.
 All IRMs must be in the same currency for clubbing.